kluless13/paper/paper.md

 #### Qualitative Results
 - Interpretation and analysis of results.
-- Comparison of YOLOv7 and YOLOv8 using mAP score, Precision curve, Recall curve, and PR curve.
+- Comparison of YOLOv7 and YOLOv8 using F1 score, Precision curve, Recall curve, and PR curve.
 - Confusion matrices for each model.

 ### Discussion